elifapa/git-cheatsheet/README.md

 `git commit -m "Commit message"` commit changes to your local repository `git remote add origin  <REMOTE_URL>` point to your github (or any other remote) repo
 `git push -u origin master` this command pushes your changes to your remote repo

+* `git log` see all the commits that were made for our project